Districts of Hong Kong: The role of district councils

 The district councils also advise on the management of community centres, which should be in the best interest of the local residents.
 The district councils initiate, organise and sponsor community involvement projects and activities aimed at enhancing community spirit and social cohesion and promoting the well-being of people in the districts.
 These range from large-scale district festivals to the formation of local youth choirs and dance troupes.
 They have also achieved notable success in improving the local environment by undertaking minor environmental improvement projects such as the provision of rest gardens, rain shelters and amenity planting.

 In the 2003/04 financial year, $205.6 million has been allocated for the district councils.

 Consultation with district councils

 Departments send representatives to district council meetings, to consult them and, where appropriate, act on their advice and keep them informed of government policies and programmes in general and, more specifically, of the work of departments in the district and local matters that are likely to affect the livelihood, living environment or well-being of the residents within a district.

 Composition of district councils

-The eleven-term district councils, comprising 479 members (452 elected, 27 ex officios who are chairmen of the rural committees in the New Territories), commenced on 1 January 2020.
+The eleven-term district councils, comprising 479 members (452 elected, 27 ex officio who are chairmen of the rural committees in the New Territories), commenced on 1 January 2020.